dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

     -   When a sibling of the parent box is increasing in lateral size and the parent box gets pushed entirely outside the zooming area limits as a result.

+    >   But a box could get pushed outside by lateral motion as well as pushing.
+    >   Also, what happens when the box re-enters the zooming area limits?

 -   The lateral size of a child box will be calculated as a proportion of the lateral size of its parent box.
 The calculation will be based on a value